Summer Experience 2021

 May 28-July 31.
-Registration opens April 23, 2021; if you've participated in previous years, you already have an account and there's no need to create a new one.
+Registration is now open; if you've participated in previous years, you already have an account and there's no need to create a new one.
 You can begin logging your reading hours May 28 and the last day to log your reading time is July 31.

 Who can participate in BPL's Summer Experience program?

 Babies.
 Toddlers.
 Preschoolers.
 Children.
 Teens.
 Adults.
 Everyone!
 Reading is important for everyone in the community, regardless of age, and reading is a skill that grows with practice throughout a lifetime.
 It's free, easy to do because you read whatever you like at your own pace, and it's a fun, easy, and zero-risk way of showing your support for your local library and its services.
 Everyone is encouraged to participate--we have programs and rewards for all ages from 0-100+ Ages zero and up...really?
 Yes, really!
 If your child is too young to read, the books you read to them count!

 Is a library card required to participate?
 Nope.
 Everyone is welcome to join us...the only time you'll need a library card is to check out library materials.